 Bluebells, along with Aconites and Snowdrops, are among the few bulbs that transplant best while they are in leaf and growing: before, during or after flowering.
 Their treatment is fundamentally different from most spring flowering bulbs which are planted while dormant in the autumn.

 With bulbs in the green, the active, flowering bulbs are dug up between February and April, and are sent to you in bundles of 25.
+"In the green" is not such an accurate description, it would be better to call them "in growth", because their foliage will often be quite withered and yellowing on arrival: this is normal.

 Bulbs planted in the green establish and flower faster than the same variety planted in autumn.